 We need to share similar belief systems for clear communication about personalised learning.
 We can develop a framework for the entire school/education ecosystem to help students succeed.
 This is because the future of PL may depend on how much-extended support teachers offer.

 Learning their full potential:

-“Personalized learning is tailoring learning for each student’s strengths, needs and interests — including enabling student’s voice and choice in what, how, when and where they learn — to provide flexibility and supports to ensure mastery of the highest standards possible”, says iNACOL, a nonprofit that supports personalized and competency-based education.
+“Personalized learning is tailoring learning for each student’s strengths, needs, and interests — including enabling student’s voice and choice in what, how, when and where they learn — to provide flexibility and supports to ensure mastery of the highest standards possible”, says iNACOL, a nonprofit that supports personalized and competency-based education.

 R&D in personalised learning is a costly affair.
 Private schools and franchise centres can be avenues to implement personalised learning.
 However, there is a need to simplify the replicability to an extent that even public schools and government schools can afford it.
 We can look at CSR (Corporate Social Responsibility) based assistance and funding for better adoption.

-Moreover, the personalised learning process doesn’t have to start in high school.
+The personalised learning process doesn’t have to start in high school.
 It can start right from primary school.

 Personalised Learning Environment (PLE) in NumberNagar

 One of the main USPs of NumberNagar Learning Space is to provide personalized learning to the children.
-This learning is facilitated by an experienced facilitators.
+This learning is facilitated by experienced facilitators.